bitsofcotton/p1/README.md

 computer with whole input and whole deterministic computed output has on the variable dimension if status dimension is enough.

-We can weaken this variable dimension condition to status dimension and guard length, this is guaranteed with randtools general tips a and lagrange multipliers.
+We can weaken this variable dimension condition to guard length, this is guaranteed with randtools general tips a and lagrange multipliers.
+And, ideally, guard length == n! on some n in N.

 And, if the function has inner status variable that to be projected into series, with proper calculated invariant arguments, \<a,x\>+\<b,y\>==0